 Gaynor along with Kate wrote and presented the Australian Wine Industry course in Spring 2009 which has enabled Gaynor to continue her passion for wine and learning.

 Keith Suter, PhD

 Course Coordinator: The Australian Political System (PO260)

-Dr Keith Suter FAICD is an economic and social commentator, strategic planner, conference speaker, author and broadcaster
+Dr Keith Suter is the Managing Director of the Global Directions think tank.
+He is an economic and social commentator, strategic planner, author and broadcaster.

-As a broadcaster, he is heard on Australian radio an average of once per day.
-He is the TV Channel 7 Sunrise foreign affairs editor.
-He is also a foreign policy analyst for Sky TV Australia and Radio 4BC Brisbane.
+As a broadcaster, he appears on Australian radio an average of once per day.
+He is the TV Channel 7 “Sunrise” foreign affairs editor.
+He is also a foreign policy analyst for Sky TV Australia.